Sustainable growth report 2023

 Scope 3 emissions

-In this report, we only report scope 3 emissions on food delivery, travel and freight forwarders.
+In this report, we report scope 3 emissions on well-to-tank emissions from fuel, food delivery, travel and freight forwarders.
 Other related scope 3 emissions of our vessels are not yet included.
 Such as indirect emissions which are derived from our partner in our supply chain.

 Total distance sailed by vessels (in nautical miles)